agencms/docs/_docs/0000-introduction.md

 The entire Admin GUI is remote-hosted, like a headless CMS, however all functionality and data is entirely hosted and managed by you, the developer.
 In-fact, the hosted Agencms Admin GUI has no backend infrastructure, it is purely client side and Agencms doesn't have access to your data at all.
 It never touches our servers.

 This allows us to constantly evolve the Admin User Interface without any need to run updates on your codebase.
-We all know how cumbersome it can be to run updates on dozens, or even hundrets of client websites.
+We all know how cumbersome it can be to run updates on dozens, or even hundreds of client websites.

 No longer do you need to worry about keeping up with the latest Javascript or CSS frameworks in order to maintain multiple admin GUIs.